 The George Donnell Society for Pediatric Scientists

-The George Donnell Society for Pediatric Scientists is dedicated to improving the health of children by training pediatric scientists to perform innovative and high quality research.
-The Society includes pediatric residents, subspecialty fellows, graduate students, research post-doctoral fellows and faculty who are interested in performing pediatric research.
-The Society provides mentorship, infrastructure and a community for pediatric scientists in training.
+The George Donnell Society for Pediatric Scientists is dedicated to improving the health of children by training pediatric physician scientists to perform innovative and high quality research.
+The Society includes pediatric residents, subspecialty fellows, and faculty who are interested in performing pediatric research.
+It provides mentorship, infrastructure and a community for pediatric scientists in training.

 George “Nino” Donnell, MD, was Physician-in-Chief and Chair of Pediatrics at Children’s Hospital Los Angeles from 1971 through 1984.
 Dr. Donnell’s commitment to the teaching and mentorship of pediatricians, as well as his numerous clinical and scientific achievements, has shaped a generation of pediatric physicians and scientists at Children’s Hospital Los Angeles.
 The George Donnell Society and Fellowship will honor his contributions by continuing to train the best pediatric physician scientists.

 - Our Team

 - Donnell Members